Royal Portrush Golf Club

 Royal Portrush Golf Club is a private golf club in County Antrim, Northern Ireland.
 The 36-hole club has two links courses, the Dunluce Links (the championship course) and the Valley Links.
-The former is one of the courses on the rota of the Open Championship and last hosted the tournament in 2019.
+The former is one of the courses on the rota of the Open Championship and it recently hosted the 2025 tournament.

-In 1951, Royal Portrush first hosted the Open Championship, the oldest of golf's major championships; it was the first Open not held on the island of Great Britain.
-The Open returned to Portrush in 2019, and it will host again in 2025.
+In 1951, Royal Portrush first hosted the Open Championship, the oldest of golf's major championships; it was the first Open tournament not held on the island of Great Britain.
+The Open returned to Portrush in 2019, and recently held the 2025 Open.
 It also hosted the Irish Open in 2012, the first in Northern Ireland since 1953.

 The Dunluce Links course is considered to be one of the best courses in the world.
 It was ranked fourth by Golf World in their list of "The 100 greatest courses in the British Isles" in November 1996.
-Golf Magazine ranked it twelfth in their list of the Top 100 Courses in the World, and Golf Digest ranked it as the fourth best course outside the United States in 2007.
+Golf Magazine ranked it sixteenth in their list of the Top 100 Courses in the World for 2023–2024.
+Golf Digest ranked it as the fourth best course outside the United States in 2007 and 2024.